-metatype = ProjectMilestone strictness = profile In the Profile example, a "metaconstraint" connector is drawn from ActualProjectMilestone to ProjectMilestone and the constraint is specified as classifier on the tag 'umlRole' in the connector's Tagge Values.
+Profile : "stereotype" ActualProjectMilestone metatype = ActualProjectMi strictness = profile actualMilestoneKind: ActualMilestoneKind Image: Stereotype Image: Stereotype In the Profile example, a "metaconstraint" connector is drawn from ActualProjectMilestone to ProjectMilestone and the constraint is specified as classifier on the tag 'umlRole' in the connector's Tagged Values.
 After importing this Profile into a model, Enterprise Architect will show only the ProjectMilestone stereotyped elements when assigning a classifier for ActualProjectMilestone element.
-Constraint values for the tag 'umlRole' include: • classifier - restricts the classifier for the source Stereotype element to the target Stereotype element • type - restricts the type for the source Stereotype element to the target Stereotype element • behavior - restricts the behavior for the source Stereotype element to the target Stereotype element conveyed - restricts the conveyed element for the source Stereotype element to the target Stereotype element slot - restricts the slot for the source Stereotype element to the target Stereotype element • client/source/end[0].role/informationSource - restricts the source of a connector to the target Stereotype element • supplier/target/end[1].role/informationTarget - restricts the target of a connector to the target Stereotype element realizingConnector/realizingActivityEdge/realizingMessage - restricts the relationship that can an information flow typedElement/instanceSpecification - when dropping as classifier from the Browser window, t constraint restricts the type to the target Stereotype element • owner/class/activity/owningInstance - restricts the container of this element to the target Stereotype element; this constraint is used to create embedded element rules for the Quick Linker and validate nesting during Model Validation • ownedElement/ownedAttribute/ownedOperation/ownedParameter/ownedPort - restricts the element/attribute/operation/parameter/port that can be owned by the source Stereotype element; this constraint is typically used to validate nesting during Model Validation annotatedElement/constrainedElement - restricts the target of a Note Link connector to the target Stereotype element e o A "stereotypedrelationship" connector between two Stereotypes is used to specify a valid stereotyped connector between these two Stereotypes. at The stereotype name should be set in the tag 'stereotype' on the "stereotypedrelationship" connector.
+Constraint values for the tag 'umlRole' include: • classifier - restricts the classifier for the source Stereotype element to the target Stereotype element • type - restricts the type for the source Stereotype element to the target Stereotype element behavior - restricts the behavior for the source Stereotype element to the target Stereotype element • conveyed - restricts the conveyed element for the source Stereotype element to the target Stereotype element • slot - restricts the slot for the source Stereotype element to the target Stereotype element client/source/end[0].role/informationSource - restricts the source of a connector to the target Stereotype element • supplier/target/end[1].role/informationTarget - restricts the target of a connector to the target Stereotype element • realizingConnector/realizingActivityEdge/realizingMessage - restricts the relationship that can realize an information flow • typedElement/instanceSpecification - when dropping as classifier from the Browser window, this constraint restricts the type to the target Stereotype element • owner/class/activity/owningInstance - restricts the container of this element to the target Stereotype element; this constraint is used to create embedded element rules for the Quick Linker and validate nesting during Model Validation • ownedElement/ownedAttribute/ownedOperation/ownedParameter/ownedPort - restricts the element/attribute/operation/parameter/port that can be owned by the source Stereotype element; this constraint is typically used to validate nesting during Model Validation annotatedElement/constrainedElement - restricts the target of a Note Link connector to the target Stereotype element Stere otyp You can use a "stereotyped relationship" connector between two Stereotypes or Metaclasses to specify a valid stereotyped connector between instances of those elements. ed Relat When specifying the relationship, if the relationship being referenced is defined in the profile in which the rule is defined, the stereotype property can be set to only the name of that stereotype.
+However, if the